abilian/lab.abilian.com/docs/Projects/EU OS/EU OS POC (2025).md

 **EU OS Project: Report on Use Cases and Technical Specifications**

-**1. Introduction**
+## 1. Introduction

-This report summarizes discussions surrounding the intended use cases and technical specifications for the EU OS project.
+This report presents the intended use cases and technical specifications for the EU OS project.
 The project's primary goal is to create a **Proof-of-Concept (PoC) for the deployment and management of a Linux-based operating system** tailored for the European public sector.
 It aims to address challenges related to deployability, maintainability, user management, and compliance within this context, rather than creating a new Linux distribution from scratch.
 The following points synthesize community input and align it with the PoC's defined scope and objectives.

-**2. Identified Use Cases and Target Audiences**
+## 2. Identified Use Cases and Target Audiences

-Based on discussions and the project's stated goals, the primary target audience and use cases for the EU OS PoC are:
+The primary target audience and use cases for the EU OS PoC are:

 *   **Primary Target:** Administrative workers and general office staff within EU public sector organizations (e.g., government agencies, municipalities, potentially EU institutions themselves).
 This includes tasks related to document processing, communication, web browsing, and accessing internal corporate systems.
 *   **Strong Secondary Focus:** Educational institutions (public universities, potentially schools, building on experiences like So.Di.Linux, Pardus, Linux+1, and potentially collaborating with CERN).
 The need for cost-effective, manageable, and secure systems is high in this sector.
 *   **Out of Scope for Initial PoC:** While NGOs, SMEs, corporations, and the general public *might* benefit from the outcomes or adopt similar approaches later, they are not the primary design target for this initial PoC phase.
 The focus remains on the specific requirements of public administration workstations.

-**3. Core Technical Principles & Specifications**
+## 3. Core Technical Principles & Specifications

 To meet the goals of manageability, security, and deployability with potentially limited resources, the following technical principles and specifications are adopted for the PoC: